Oral Health Topics

 The process for making chewing gum has 6 basic steps:

 - Other ingredients are added until the warm mix thickens like dough;

 - Machines called extruders are used to blend, smooth and form the gum;

 - The gum is shaped (flattened or molded into tablet shapes and coated);

 - The gum is cooled for up to 48 hours in a temperature-controlled room;

 Look for the ADA Seal—your assurance that the product has been objectively evaluated for safety and efficacy by an independent body of scientific experts, the ADA Council on Scientific Affairs.

 A company earns the ADA Seal by demonstrating that its product meets the requirements for safety and efficacy for sugar-free chewing gum.
 Efficacy may include one or more specific indications, such as reducing plaque acids, promoting remineralization of tooth enamel, reducing cavities and/or reducing gingivitis.
 Studies must also show that the gum is safe to oral tissues.
 The manufacturer must provide the results of both laboratory studies and clinical studies in humans.

 Does the ADA award its Seal to sugar-containing gum?

-To date, the only gum with the ADA Seal are sugarless.
-They are sweetened by non-cavity causing sweeteners such as aspartame, sorbitol or mannitol.
+To date, the only chewing gums with the ADA Seal are sugarless.
+They are sweetened by non-cavity-causing sweeteners such as aspartame, sorbitol or mannitol.
 Chewing sugarless gum has been shown to increase the flow of saliva, thereby reducing plaque acid, strengthening the teeth and reducing tooth decay.
-Of course, chewing sugar-containing gum also increases saliva flow, but it also contains sugar which is used by plaque bacteria to produce decay-causing acids.
-Further research needs to be done to determine the effects of chewing sugar-containing gum on tooth decay.